 8. Take the Kids to Bellagio Conservatory

-During the holiday season, the Bellagio Conservatory and Botanical Gardens gets decked out with festive decorations – often made with flowers and plants.
+During the holiday season, the Bellagio Conservatory and Botanical Gardens get decked out with festive decorations.

 This is one of the few areas of the Bellagio where children are actually welcome, and it’s entirely free for all families to enjoy.

 The Bellagio Conservatory will be open for the holidays throughout the month of December.